Bell Peppers: Do the Different Colors Taste Any Different?

 Information About the Bell Pepper

 Bell peppers are also known as "sweet peppers."
 Many people consider them a vegetable, but they are technically a fruit.
 Bells are part of the Capsicum species.
 They are the only Capsicum that doesn't produce capsaicin.
 Capsaicin is the chemical in peppers that causes the spiciness.
 That is why bell peppers are referred to as sweet peppers, because they are sweet, not spicy.

-Green Peppers are the most commonly used bell pepper.
+Green peppers are the most commonly used bell pepper.
 They have a rather bitter taste.
-Not many people enjoy eating them plain, but they do like to use them for cooking.
+Not many people enjoy eating them plain, but they are a popular ingredient in cooking.

 Yes!
 The different colors of bell peppers actually do taste different.
-Green is the least ripe and the bitterest in taste.
+Green is the least ripe and the most bitter.
 The others are much sweeter, with red being the sweetest.
 If a recipe calls for green peppers, or you simply feel like adding some peppers to your meal, I would choose yellow or red instead.
 Red has the most nutrients and is one of the healthiest "vegetables" you can eat.